al1brn/geonodes/docs/Tree.md

 :param label: The layout label
 :param color: The color of the layout
+:param capture_inputs: Create a new instance fo group inputs in the frame
 :type label: str
 :type color: triplet, str or mathutils.Color
+:type capture_inputs: bool or None

 To be used in a `with` block: